Evident-Industrial/NDE_Open_File_Format/site/docs/conventions/conventions.md

 ## UT/PAUT Wedge Conventions
 ### **angleBeamWedge** object
 - Hypothesis:
-    - Wedge body and contact surface are considered symetrical.
+    - Wedge body and contact surface are considered symmetrical.
     - The wedge contact surface (with the specimen) is flat or curved with a single radius of curvature.
     - The probe(s) surface contact is flat.
+    - The positionning of the first element on a given wedge is standardized (by design of the probe/wedge assembly).

 - The wedge coordinate system origin is centered at the bottom of its front face (blue axis system in the figure below).